 University of Brighton UCU

-University of Brighton UCU negotiates with the universities Senior Management Team on behalf of all Academic and Research Staff.
-Staff on fixed term, fractional and permanent contracts are eligible to join, as are postgraduate students.
+University of Brighton UCU negotiates with the university’s Senior Management Team on behalf of all Academic and Research Staff.
+Staff on all contract types (fixed term, fractional and permanent) are eligible and welcome to join, as are postgraduate students.
 University of Brighton UCU also represents some support staff on Grade 6 and above on an individual basis.
 (Do ask us if the UCU or our sister union Unison is best for you.)

 What we do